Sydney Hop on Hop Off Bus

 View of North Bondi Beach

-I recommend taking the 380 bus to Watson’s Bay – it’s a spectacular ride along the cliffs.
+I recommend taking the 380 public bus to Watson’s Bay – it’s a spectacular ride along the cliffs and costs just a few dollars.
 From Watson’s Bay, you can catch a ferry back to Circular Quay for a perfect end to your day.
-If you’re energetic, the recently rejuvenated Federation Cliff Walk is stunning but does have a number of stairs.
+If you’re energetic, the recently rejuvenated Federation Cliff Walk is stunning but does have quite a few stairs.

-For coffee, I always head to Little Jean or Indigo.
+For coffee, I always head to Indigo.
 End your visit with sunset drinks at the InterContinental’s rooftop bar – the harbour views are spectacular.

 Can you do it using Public Transport?